freeCodeCamp/freeCodeCamp/guide/english/php/working-with-databases/mysqli/index.md

 ---
 title: MySQLi
 ---
+## MySQLi

-## MySQLiMYSQLi functions allow access to the database.
+MYSQLi functions allow access to the database.
 MYSQLi is an improved version of MYSQL

 #### Some Important MYSQLi functions and their uses: